Benjamin-Walsh/free-home-exercise/README.md

 -I used an article from Harvard Health Publishing for ideas for my 'Benefits of bodyweight exercise' section on my home page.
 You can check out the article with [this link.](https://www.health.harvard.edu/exercise-and-fitness/the-advantages-of-body-weight-exercise)

+-The video I embedded on my home page was made by the PictureFit YouTube channel.
+[Link to YouTube video here.](https://youtu.be/xJBqbv8GRZ4)

 ### Content

 -The project was based broadly on the Love Running Walkthrough project.
 [Link to Love Running Project Github.](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/8.1-testing-and-validation)